Rehan-Ahmad/Image-Denoising-CNN/README.md

 # Image-Denoising-CNN
-Image Denoising with Deep Convolutional Neural Networks
+Image Denoising with Direct Symmetric Connection Deep Convolutional Neural Networks (DSCDCNN).
+The architecture is taken from the attached paper by Zhao.